-Reassessment is available for course units with marks below compensation or where more than allowable number of course units have been compensated.
+Reassessment is available for course units with marks below compensation or where more than the allowable number of course units have been compensated.
 Note that reassessment is not available for improving marks.
 The Examination Board should decide which course units should be referred e.g. when more than the maximum allowable are in the compensation zone.

-In order to record student achievement rather than failure the fail mark can be replaced in final degree classification with the mark gained in referral to a maximum of the lower limit of compensation.
+In order to record student achievement rather than failure, the fail mark can be replaced in final degree classification with the mark gained at referral to a maximum of the lower limit of compensation.
 The reason is not to disadvantage students who have already been compensated hence not allowed to resit such course units for a higher mark.

 For all referred assessment, the original pass mark will stay the same; therefore for Postgraduate Taught referred assessment, a student will have to achieve a mark of 50 to pass, but this mark will be capped at the lowest compensatable mark (40%), unless the previous mark was within the compensation zone, in which case the original mark will stand.
 This includes dissertations.

-In theory a student could pass all course units e.g. with marks of 50 for a Masters programme with some at the level compensation and this would produce an overall average below 50%.
-For this reason the classification of pass degree at masters in table A1 (PGT Degree Regulations) is set at 59.9% or less providing the credit requirement from Table 1 in the degree regulations is satisfied; i.e. passing 180 credits for a Masters irrespective of the average programme weighting.
+In theory a student could pass all course units, e.g. with marks of 50 for a Masters programme, with some at the level of compensation and this would produce an overall average below 50%.
+For this reason the classification of pass degree at Masters in table A1 (Postgraduate Masters degree classification and boundary zone using total points 0-100 mark range) on page 7 of the PGT Degree Regulations is set at 59.9% or less, providing the credit requirement from Table 1 (Credit and Postgraduate Award Framework) on page 2 of the PGT Degree Regulations is satisfied; i.e. passing 180 credits for a Masters irrespective of the average programme weighting.
 It is key to remember that the award is based on the achievement of required amount of credit rather than the average mark.

-Paragraph F26 of the PGT Regulations state that “Referral pass marks will be capped at the lowest compensatable mark for Postgraduate Taught students, unless the previous mark was within the compensation zone, in which case the original mark will stand.
+Paragraph F29 of the PGT Regulations state that “Referral pass marks will be capped at the lowest compensatable mark for Postgraduate Taught students, unless the previous mark was within the compensation zone, in which case the original mark will stand.
 This mark is used in the weighted average mark for the final award.
 The capped mark is applied to the unit level mark, not the failed element.”
 It should be noted that it is the unit level mark which is capped, not the failed element.
 Some of the principles behind the way referrals are handled are as follows:

-If a student passes a course unit by resit, then they should not end up with a lower mark than they obtained at the first sit.
-So if a PGT student gets 45% in the first sit (which is a fail), and then they get 60% in the resit, then their final mark should be 45R and not 40R.
+If a student passes a course unit by resit/referral, then they should not end up with a lower mark than they obtained at the first sit.
+So if a PGT student gets 45% in the first sit (which is a fail), and then they get 60% in the resit/referral, then their final mark should be 45R and not 40R.

 A student who got a low mark in the first sit of an exam should not gain an advantage compared to a student who got a relatively good mark in the first sit.
 So, for example, if a PGT student got 23% in the first sit and then 60% in the resit, their final mark will be 40R.
 That is, their resit mark is capped at the compensation level.
 This final mark is lower than that of the student in the first example, above, as intended.

-So the basic rule is that if the student passes the resit, then the resit mark is capped at the compensation level.
+So the basic rule is that if the student passes the resit/referral, then the resit mark is capped at the lowest compensation level.
 However, if the original first-sit mark was in the compensation range, then this original mark is retained.